acm-uiuc/til/_til/unix/globbing-for-filenames-in-zsh.md

+---
-# Globbing For Filenames In Zsh
+title: Globbing For Filenames In Zsh
+category: unix
+---

 Zsh has extensive support for _globbing_ for filenames. _Globbing_ is a short-hand, of sorts, for generating filenames that meet certain criteria.